Defender and Barrier

 “RUN!” the cop yelled.

-Quick as a flash, the winged tiger bounced on the policeman, pinning him to the ground.
+Quick as a flash, the winged tiger pounced on the policeman, pinning him to the ground.
 The cop screamed, struggling under its enormous bulk.
 Sun raised his pistol.
 And the beast tore out his throat.

 A brilliant blue bolt slammed into the creature’s torso.
 Fire and smoke erupted from its fur.